 4. Garnish with a fresh strawberry.

 “The 12 Bottle Bar: A Dozen Bottles.
-Hundreds of Cocktails” (Workman Publishing; $14.95) is out this summer.
+Hundreds of Cocktails” (Workman Publishing) is available now in paperback and on Kindle.

 Photographs by David Solmonson